Deyalsingh defends covid19 record

 “There was never a shortage of ventilators,” he said, “but this is the UNC.”

-The minister read out several letters to the editor praising the healthcare offered at TT’s public hospitals during the pandemic, including a man who had surgery at San Fernando General Hospital.
+The minister read out several letters to newspaper editors praising the healthcare offered at public hospitals during the pandemic, including a man who had surgery at San Fernando General Hospital.
 The minister boasted of cutting maternal mortality, saving the lives of 12-15 women per year, and cumulatively of some 100 babies, as compared to affairs under the former government.

 Deyalsingh hit the opposition for advocating the drug hydroxychloroquine against covid19, while The Lancet medical journal had disparaged it.
 In his response, temporary Opposition Senator Dr Tim Gopeesingh said the Opposition had merely asked if the government was aware the drug was a possible remedy.